Allan Ross (gangster): Downfall

 In 1990, Quitoni was arrested in El Paso, Texas for drug smuggling.
 In exchange for a lesser sentence, Quitoni revealed to the American authorities his involvement in Singer's murder in 1985.
 On 13 May 1991, Leithman was murdered in Montreal.
 In October 1991, Ross was arrested in Fort Lauderdale.
 The U.S. Marshals arrested Ross on 7 October 1991 as he was arriving at the airport.
 After his arrest, he told Detective Chris Dale of the Broward County Sheriff's Office: "Not that I would, but it sure would be nice if I could give you $200,000 or so and you would let me go."

 After a six-week trial in the spring of 1992, an American jury found Ross guilty of drug trafficking.
 The trial began on 6 April 1992 and one of those who testified against Ross was an American pilot, Bertram "Bert" Gordon, who testified that he had flown in shipments of cocaine from Canada into the United States in 1987 and 1988.
 During the trial, Ross was heard to say as he was being led out of the courtroom to a Montreal detective who had arrived to testify against him that "your new TV and VCR is on its way".
 An American court guard who heard the exchange reported it to the judge who summoned the detective to chambers to discuss what sounded like an offer of a bribe.
 The detective had to explain that the remark was instead a threat as Ross was referring to the assassination of April in 1984 who had been killed by a bomb planted in his new TV which he had received alongside a free VCR.
-On 15 May 1992, a jury in Gainesville found Ross guilty of charges of conspiracy to traffic in a least 10,000 kilograms of cocaine plus more than 300 tones of marijuana from 1975 to 1989.
+On 15 May 1992, a jury in Gainesville found Ross guilty of charges of conspiracy to traffic in a least 10,000 kilograms of cocaine plus more than 300 tons of marijuana from 1975 to 1989.
 The judge sentenced him to life imprisonment with no chance of parole plus fined him $10 million U.S. dollars.